Medication Search - Apo-Oxcarbazepine

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Apo-Oxcarbazepine medication?
+Who should NOT take Apo-Oxcarbazepine?

 Do not take this medication if you are allergic to oxcarbazepine or any ingredients of the medication.